INTRODUCTION

-Over the past few years, there have been many changes in the world of finance.
+Over the past few years, the world of finance has gone through many changes.
 Perhaps one of the biggest changes is the introduction of Initial Coin Offerings (ICOs).
-In the crypto space in the past year, one of the most frequently asked questions was, “What is an ICO?”.
+In the crypto space this past year, people frequently asked one question: ‘What is an ICO?”.

 Think about creating the world’s first decentralized computer on the basis of a blockchain, which can create native digital assets and applications.
 Thus you had a great idea for a blockchain startup.
 You can create nifty decentralized applications on top of your blockchain and allow people to transact using the tokens generated by the network.